Bullet Journal Yearly Tracker Ideas

 I'm not sure what this is actually to track, but I wanted to include it here because I really love this style.
 And all you need to create this page is one black pen.

 Are you learning a new language?
-Duolingo is definitely a great place to do that, and you can just do 5 minutes a day, and it will already help you to little by little master a whole new language.
+Duolingo is definitely a great place to do that. you can just do 5 minutes a day, and it will already help you to master a whole new language.

 Making a second video a day and then compiling it all into a yearly overview video is such a fun idea!
 It's an amazing way to create a little overview of your year, and it won't take you that much effort every day.